cse-sim/cse/doc/src/records/zone.md

 <%= csv_table(<<END, :row_header => false)
 CNE, Older central difference model based on original CALPAS methods.
 Not fully supported and not suitable for current compliance applications.
 CZM, Conditioned zone model.
-Forward-difference *coma* short time step methods are used.
+Forward-difference&comma; short time step methods are used.
 UZM, Unconditioned zone model.
 Identical to CZM except heating and cooling are not supported.
-Typically used for attics *coma* garages *coma* and other ancillary spaces.
+Typically used for attics&comma; garages&comma; and other ancillary spaces.
 END
 %>